ndk6879/Menu-Search-Project/README.md

 # Project
-Project that lets you search menu with ingredients that you have
+Project that you can search menu by entering ingredient(s)

 # Why
-I love cooking so with remainings of ingredients I've wanted to know what I can cook and how to use them efficiently.
+I love cooking so with remainings of ingredients I wanted to know what menu I can cook and how to use them efficiently.

 # Main Functions
   Search